fnordoglargh/BoardGameLeague/ABOUT.md

 ## High Priority

-* Multiple databases: Loading and saving to independent files.
 * Add some kind of indicator to explain the status of a result (new, edited, unchanged).

 ## Low Priority